PSthelyBlog/ucvm/README.md

 * Extensible plugin architecture
 This establishes UCVM as a constraint mechanism for deterministic, auditable AI execution through mandatory state tracking and hardware simulation.
 The modular design allows independent component updates while maintaining system integrity.

+Avoid extended thinking: it adds unnecessary content to the context and slows down the interaction.

 ## Overview

 UCVM is a constraint-based virtual machine that ensures deterministic, auditable AI execution through explicit state management.
 By requiring Claude to trace every operation through a simulated hardware layer, UCVM creates a uniquely transparent and reproducible computing environment.